2 Care, prevention and counselling

 2-5 What is a three-generation family tree?

 This is a drawing of family members over at least three generations (a pedigree).
 It helps to make a genetic diagnosis and identify the method of inheritance of inherited congenital disorders.
 The three-generation family tree is drawn after taking a careful family history.
-Normal individuals, people with congenital disorders, probable carriers (autosomal recessive or X-linked recessive) and pregnancy losses are all plotted on the family tree.
+Clinically normal individuals, people with congenital disorders, probable carriers (autosomal recessive or X-linked recessive) and pregnancy losses are all plotted on the family tree.
 One line is used for each generation.

 The following symbols are used in a three-generation family tree: